 Many organizations have questions about their donor base they struggle to answer.
 But finding the answers in your data is one of the most effective ways to identify issues with and improve your organization’s marketing efforts, fundraising outreach, and data storage practices.

-And evaluating your nonprofit’s data hygiene and getting a better understanding of your data is the best way to answer some of your most pressing questions.
-Other than asking donors directly, of course!
+And evaluating your nonprofit’s data hygiene and better understanding your data is the best way to answer some of your most pressing questions.
+Other than asking donors directly, of course.

 Time for a deep clean?